 How To Check if Someone is Using Your WiFi

-Having a network to administer used to be a job for IT specialists in big companies.
-However, the world has grown more technologically advanced, so now businesses small and large, most households, and libraries have their own network to manage and maintain.
+A network administrator used to be a job for IT specialists in big companies.
+However, the world has grown more technologically advanced, so now, small and large businesses, households, and libraries have their own network to manage and maintain.
 These days, setting up a WiFi connection is easy and inexpensive.

 Some users have a WiFi network running off their cable or DSL Internet service, while others run WiFi using their smartphone as an access point.
-Most smart phones have the capacity to act as a mobile hot spot.
+Most smartphones have the capacity to act as a mobile hot spot.
 In any case, there is always the risk of unauthorized access to your wi-Fi network and router.
 This article explains various methods to discover if someone is using your Wi-Fi without permission, as well as summarized ways to secure your Wi-Fi from potential intruders.

 Signs That Someone is Accessing Your Wifi

-Regardless of how many of us are using WiFi now, most of us haven’t been trained in network security.
-That means your WiFi network may well be vulnerable to malicious hackers or those who simply want to use your Internet access for free, either way, it’s unwanted and unlawful.
+Regardless of how many people use WiFi now, most haven’t been trained or educated in network security.
+That means your WiFi network may well be vulnerable to malicious hackers or those who simply want to use your Internet access for free; either way, it’s unwanted and unlawful.

-It helps to be aware of certain warning signs that can indicate that someone is connecting to your network without permission.
-One common sign is a slower Internet connection.
-Every Internet connection takes up some bandwidth, and if someone is downloading torrents or playing online games on your network without your permission, then your traffic is going to slow down.
+You should be aware of certain warning signs that indicate that someone is connected to your network without permission.
+One common sign is slower Internet speed.
+Every Internet connection takes up some bandwidth, and if someone is downloading torrents or playing online games on your network without your permission, then your traffic slows down.

 Knowing who is using your WiFi and when is crucial for keeping your network secure.
-This tutorial will show you how to check if someone is using your WiFi, how to kick them off, and how to help prevent them and anyone else from accessing your WiFi again.
+This tutorial explains how to check if someone is using your WiFi, how to kick them off, and how to help prevent them and anyone else from accessing your WiFi again.

 Check Who is Using Your WiFi Network

 There are several ways to detect whether or not someone is using your wireless network, such as obtaining direct router access via a browser or using router checker apps.

-One low-tech way is to shut off all your computers and smartphones and tablets so that none of your devices are turned on.
+One low-tech way is to shut off all your computers, smartphones, and tablets so that none of your devices are turned on.
 Then, check the activity lights on your wireless router (often called a wireless modem if you’re connected to cable or DSL broadband Internet).
-If regular activity still appears on the router even though none of the authorized users are powered on, then that’s a sign that someone is using your WiFi without your permission.
+If regular activity still appears on the router even though none of the authorized users are powered on, then that’s usually a sign that someone is using your WiFi without your permission.
 The term “usually” is used because your router may also undergo occasional configuration processes or receive updates, or it may ping stored devices to check for connectivity, whether they are on or off.

-Using the Web Browser to Access Your Router to Check for Unidentified Devices
+Use a Web Browser to Access Your Router to Check for Unidentified Devices

 Common URLS for Routers

-The URL to type into your browser window varies from router to router but it’s almost always an IP address.
+The URL to type into your browser window varies from router to router, but it’s almost always an IP address.
 You can find the exact URL by checking your router documentation.
 The information is also usually found on the back of the router.
 Check to see if the address is printed on the label, or by using the default addresses: a huge number of routers use http://192.168.0.1 or http://192.168.1.1.

-If you use Xfinity (Comcast) to access the Internet, the default URL for accessing your router/modem may be http://10.0.0.1/.
+If you use Xfinity (Comcast) to access the Internet, the default URL for accessing your router/modem is most likely http://10.0.0.1/.

 You can just enter the number (e.g., “192.168.0.1”) in the address bar of your browser and hit enter.
 This will take you to the administrative interface for your router.
-You can find information on Netgear routers here, Belkin routers here, and information on Asus routers here.
+You can find details on Netgear router setup procedures, Belkin router setup help, and information on Asus router setup processes.

 You’ll need to know the administrator password for your router to log in.
 Of course, you should change it from the default password to one you can remember, but don’t make it too easy!
-Regardless, you should have recorded the default or the new password when you set up your router, or it should have been set for you by an installation technician.
+Regardless, you should have recorded the default or the new password when you set up your router, or after it was set for you by an installation technician.

 Identifying Connected Devices

-Other routers will have their own organizational structure for this information, but every router should provide it.
-Once you are at the list, you can identify every device listed by its MAC address.
+Other routers have their own organizational structure for this information, but every router should provide it.
+Once you are on the list, you can identify every device based on its MAC address.

-Here’s a TechJunkie article offering a quick explanation of what MAC addresses are.
-All you need to know for now is that every device has its own unique number that’s used to identify it on the Local Area Network, which is your WiFi network in this case, making it a Wireless Local Area Network (WLAN).
+All you need to know for now is that every device has its own unique number that’s used to identify it on the Local Area Network (LAN), which is your WiFi network in this case, making it a Wireless Local Area Network (WLAN).

 You can find the MAC address for all your computers, compare them to the list, and then see if there are any devices on the list that you don’t recognize.
 Most Wi-Fi devices have an option in the settings menu that displays the MAC address, such as Android smartphones and tablets, laptops, Roku devices, Fire TV Sticks, Smart TVs, etc.

-If you have trouble identifying all the devices listed, turn your devices off or refresh the map.
+If you have trouble identifying all the devices listed, turn all devices off or refresh the map.
 It’s a process of elimination.
-Don’t forget to include smart TVs and any other devices connected to your WiFi such as Roku players or Amazon Echos.
+Don’t forget to include Google or Alexa controlled devices and any other equipment connected to your WLAN.

 If all this messing around with MAC address and router management pages is a bit outside of your technical comfort zone, don’t worry.
 There are some excellent third-party tools that will help you do the job.